cdeborja/gotgoodgames/README.md

 * Search bar enabled to search for Users or Games

 ###Future Features
-* Use kaminari gem for pagination
+* Use kaminari gem for pagination to reduce client side time
+* Create a 'favorite gameshelf' that will allow users favorite gameshelf and allow to drag and drop for reorganization

 [welcome]: ./docs/images/welcome.png
 [landingPage]: ./docs/images/landing_page.png